fetchai/fetchd/README.md

 This should return a path such as `/go/bin/fetchd` (might be different depending on your actual go installation).

-> If you get an error such as `which: no fetchd in ...`, this mean either fetchd haven't been built properly or that your go binary folder is not in your `PATH`.
+> If you get an error such as `which: no fetchd in ...`, this means either fetchd haven't been built properly or that your go binary folder is not in your `PATH`.
 Check the installation guide again.

 You can also verify that you are running the correct version